mikeroberts3000/G3DWidget/README.md

 ### Build Instructions

-1. Build G3D 10.00 as outlined in G3D documentation.
-2. Build G3DWidget/Code/G3DWidgetDemo.pro in Qt Creator.
+1. Build G3DWidget/Code/G3DWidgetDemo.pro in Qt Creator.
 In the Projects > Build and Run > Build Environment, be sure to add the G3D10DATA environment variable.
+This step assumes that you have access to the G3D10 headers and libraries, the Qt headers and libraries, and the Boost headers, as outlined above.
-3. Now you can run and debug the G3DWidgetDemo application.
+2. Now you can run and debug the G3DWidgetDemo application.

 ### Usage Example